Skip to main content

 Deadline to apply: Select a date that will be the cut off date for applicants.
 You can still hire applicants after this deadline, you just wont be able to accept new ones.

-Description: Provide a detailed description of the project so that you can accurately prepare any applicants for the job.
+Details: Provide a detailed description of the project so that you can accurately prepare any applicants for the job.
 A few things that can make a thorough description are:

 • COMPANY OVERVIEW: 1-2 sentences about your company and your mission.